ARandomDevX/RfidSystem/README.md

 The Script, was intended for a school's afternoon care stuff, so that you can check-in students and check where they are and all that administratory stuff

+### Roadmap:
+ v.1w - Not going to be released in the forseable future, since the guy isn't responding